Why Use a Farm Ownership Loan?

 Why Use a Farmland Ownership Loan?

-It’s a fact of the industry, farmers with the highest profitability typically own at least a portion of the land they operate.
+It’s a fact of the industry—farmers with the highest profitability typically own at least a portion of the land they operate.
 Nearly 40 percent of all U.S. farmland is leased.
 This percentage has steadily increased over the last several decades, as the cost of entry into farmland ownership continues to increase in a competitive market.

-Barriers to Farmland Ownership
+Barriers to Securing a Farmland Ownership Loan

 High Land Prices

 But there’s good news for aspiring landowners.
 The first is the expected wave of ownership transfer coming in the next two decades.
 Over half of U.S. farmland is owned by people who are 65 or older.
-The historical trend of farmland being passed down to the next generation will be shifting, and landowners are seeking experienced farmhands to keep their farm legacy going
+The historical trend of farmland being passed down to the next generation will be shifting, and landowners are seeking experienced farmhands to keep their farm legacy going.

 Poor Credit History